foxglove/terraform-examples/primary-site/gcp/README.md

 ### Create GCS bucket for Terraform state

-It's best practice to store the Terraform state in GCS's cloud storage.
+It's best practice to store the Terraform state in GCP's cloud storage.
 This will be used to store the `tfstate` in the cloud, rather than keeping them locally.

 To create a state bucket: